pstarz7/SANimX---GSAP-Animation-Library/README.md

 ## 📜 License
-SANimX is open-source and released under the [MIT License](LICENSE).
+SANimX is open-source and released under the MIT License

-MIT License

 Copyright (c) [2025] [papu badatya]